PitneyBowes/LocationIntelligenceSDK-Java/README.md

 * [GeoEnrich](https://locate.pitneybowes.com/geoenrich ) : Returns addresses, place names, points-of-interest and timezones with the input of a location coordinate.
 Useful for enhancing & enriching your geo-tagged data.

-* [GeoLife](https://locate.pitneybowes.com/geolife) : Returns household demographics and lifestyle characteristics with the input of an address or location coordinate.
-Useful for data analysts and commercial and corporate developers building mobile apps and services.
+* [GeoLife](https://locate.pitneybowes.com/geolife) : Add local demographics and lifestyle segmentation to your people profiles.
+GeoLife returns household demographics and lifestyle characteristics with the input of Location Coordinates or Addresses.
+Know more about Who with Where!

 * [GeoSearch](https://locate.pitneybowes.com/geosearch): Returns an autocompleted list of addresses and places based on the input of a partial address.
 Useful for commercial developers and content providers, or anyone wanting to offer their own search.